How to become a Big Data Hadoop Architect - Learning Paths Explored

 #3 Apache Storm

-Apache Storm is for real-time event processing with Big Data.
+Apache Storm is designed for real-time event processing with Big Data.
 To implement Apache Storm effectively, you need to master the fundamental concepts of Apache Storm as well as its architecture.
 An understanding of plan installation and configuration with Apache Storm is also necessary.

 #4 Apache Kafka